If you are new to New Relic distributed tracing, we recommend you read the following before you enable distributed tracing.

 If you are a current APM user, see Impact to APM features.

 Determine the requests that are the most important for your business, or the most likely to require analysis and troubleshooting, and enable distributed tracing for those services.
 Enable tracing for services at roughly the same time so you can more easily gauge how complete your end-to-end traces are.

 When you look at traces in the distributed tracing UI, you'll see spans in the trace for external calls to other services.
 Then, you can enable distributed tracing for any of those services you want.
 If a service is fairly standalone and not often used in context with other services, you may not want to enable distributed tracing for it.

 Here's a visual representation of such a phased roll-out:

 If you are using APM for a large, monolithic service, there may be many sub-process spans per trace and APM limits may result in fewer traces than expected.
 You can solve this by using APM agent instrumentation to disable the reporting of unimportant data.

 Distributed tracing works by propagating header information from service to service in a request path.
 Some services may communicate through a proxy or other intermediary service that does not automatically propagate the header.
 In that case, you will need to configure that proxy so that it allows the

 newrelicheader value to be propagated from source to destination.

 If you are aware of the impact to APM features and have thought about your rollout, you are ready to set up distributed tracing.
-See Overview: Enable distributed tracing.
+See the setup options.